 In my case, my ex-threatened to leave for months.
 I was pregnant, and couldn’t believe it — until he left his wedding ring on a shelf where he knew I’d see it.
 No subtlety there!

-2. If your spouse has filed for divorce, read What to ask for in a divorce to prepare for divorce negotiations and 5 tips for a quick divorce to get through this as quickly as possible.
+2. If your spouse has filed for divorce, read What to ask for in a divorce to prepare for divorce negotiations and get through this as quickly as possible.
 Read up on the why and How to divorce like a feminist.

 3. Prepare for life as a co-parent: All about healthy co-parenting for the rest of your life

-4. Take time to get your finances in order, and make sure you get life insurance for yourself.
+4. Take time to get your finances in order.